awsdocs/amazon-dynamodb-developer-guide/doc_source/Introduction.md

 With DynamoDB, you can create database tables that can store and retrieve any amount of data and serve any level of request traffic\.
 You can scale up or scale down your tables' throughput capacity without downtime or performance degradation\.
 You can use the AWS Management Console to monitor resource utilization and performance metrics\.

 DynamoDB provides on\-demand backup capability\.
 It allows you to create full backups of your tables for long\-term retention and archival for regulatory compliance needs\.
-For more information, see [On\-Demand Backup and Restore for DynamoDB](BackupRestore.md)\.
+For more information, see [Using On\-Demand Backup and Restore for DynamoDB](BackupRestore.md)\.

  You can create on\-demand backups and enable point\-in\-time recovery for your Amazon DynamoDB tables\.
 Point\-in\-time recovery helps protect your tables from accidental write or delete operations\.
 With point\-in\-time recovery, you can restore a table to any point in time during the last 35 days\.
 For more information, see [Point\-in\-Time Recovery: How It Works](PointInTimeRecovery_Howitworks.md)\.